car251290/getaCoffee/README.md

 # Using expo and JS
 create an app that tell you the near coffee shop.
 And show you the Website of a coffee shop!
+When using React Native, you're going to be running your JavaScript code in two environments:

+In most cases, React Native will use JavaScriptCore, the JavaScript engine that powers Safari.
+Note that on iOS, JavaScriptCore does not use JIT due to the absence of writable executable memory in iOS apps.
+When using Chrome debugging, all JavaScript code runs within Chrome itself, communicating with native code via WebSockets.
+Chrome uses V8 as its JavaScript engine.
+While both environments are very similar, you may end up hitting some inconsistencies.
+We're likely going to experiment with other JavaScript engines in the future, so it's best to avoid relying on specifics of any runtime.

  # Expo cli